 This template enables you to expose your feed in the RSS or ATOM format as a WCF service.
 For more information, see WCF Syndication.

 The syndication template uses Internet Explorer during execution.
-When you right-click your project in Solutions Explorer in Visual Studio, select Properties, then select the Debug tab, you will see the default address of the template.
-Internet Explorer will attempt to open the feed at this address.
+When you right-click your project in Solutions Explorer in Visual Studio, select Properties, then select the Debug tab and you can see the default address of the template.
+Internet Explorer attempts to open the feed at this address.

 If you change the address of your feed, you must also change the address in the Debug tab.
-If you do not do this, Internet Explorer will attempt to open the feed at the default address and fail.
+If you do not do this, Internet Explorer attempts to open the feed at the default address and fail.

 This template exposes an AJAX control as a WCF service.
 For more information on AJAX controls, see the AJAX control documentation.